China Beach: Overview

 Created by William Broyles Jr. and John Sacret Young, the series looks at the Vietnam War from the perspectives of the women, military personnel, and civilians who were present during the conflict.
 John Wells and Lydia Woodward joined the writing staff for China Beach beginning with the second season.
 Many of the show's cast members appeared later on another Wells production, ER.

-Set at the fictitious 510th Evacuation Hospital and R&R facility (the "Five-and-Dime"), the series' cast of characters includes US Army doctors and nurses, officers, soldiers, Red Cross volunteers' and civilian personnel (American, French, and Vietnamese).
+Set at the fictitious 510th Evacuation Hospital and R&R facility (the "Five-and-Dime"), the series' cast of characters includes US Army doctors and nurses, officers, soldiers, Red Cross volunteers, and civilian personnel (American, French, and Vietnamese).
 The series also features the experiences of the characters when they return to the United States, either on leave or at the end of their tours of duty.
 The show does not shy away from showing the brutality of war; it provides a gritty view of the experience and its aftermath.

 The show was inspired in part by the book Home Before Morning (1983) written by the former U.S. Army Nurse Lynda Van Devanter.
 The show's character Nurse Colleen McMurphy roughly follows Van Devanter's experiences as a nurse in Vietnam.
-The book takes the reader from Van Devanter's wish to serve her country through the adventure she thought her deployment to Vietnam would be, her culture shock upon returning to "the States", and her struggles with PTSD.
+The book relates Van Devanter's wish to serve her country, the adventure she thought her deployment to Vietnam would be, her culture shock upon returning to "the States", and her struggles with PTSD.
 The show was cancelled before it could fully address McMurphy's PTSD issues.
 Van Devanter died in 2002.